Option Care Health Inc. (OPCH) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OPCH starting from Pate R Carter, who sale 1,928 shares at the price of $31.97 back on Oct 03.
-After this action, Pate R Carter now owns 95,530 shares of Option Care Health Inc., valued at $61,638 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OPCH starting from Walgreens Boots Alliance, Inc., who sale 15,475,166 shares at the price of $30.30 back on Mar 01.
+After this action, Walgreens Boots Alliance, Inc. now owns 10,771,926 shares of Option Care Health Inc., valued at $468,897,530 using the latest closing price.

 Stock Fundamentals for OPCH